Greenwood Baptist Church

 Recent sermons

-07/27/25: Money Can't Buy Eternit
+07/27/25: Money Can't Buy Eternity

 In the sermon “Money Can’t Buy Eternity” from Luke 16:19–31, Jesus tells the story of a rich man and a poor beggar named Lazarus to show that earthly wealth has no value in eternity.
 The rich man lived in luxury but ignored the needs around him—and faced judgment after death.
 The message reminds us that our response to God and to others in this life determines our eternal destiny.
 True riches are found in faith and compassion, not material success.